sivasarvepalli/Q-A-from-PDF-and-Text-files/README.md

 # Project descripition
 Q&A system from PDF and text files

+# Problem Statement
+problem  : To study the whole pdf or text file is timne taking process.
+While it is good to resd the whole pdf and text files but it also consumes a lot of time when preparing for exams and when quick information is required it is hard to go through the whole document.

+# About the Project

-problem  : To study the whole pdf or text file is timne taking process. solution : By using this application, questions asked by the user will be answered from the pdf or the text file.
+solution : By using this application, questions asked by the user will be answered from the pdf or the text file.
 we can simply say this is a student assistant.
 Primary goal of this project is to assist the students for time efficient preparation.